sepsis-omics/tutorials/docs/workshop/genomics/1a/index.md

 Now we are going to upload another file from the remote data source.

 - Repeat the above for: https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/MRSA0252.fna
-- Note: this file <ss>Type</ss> is *fasta*.
+- Note: this file <ss>Type</ss> is *FASTA*.
-- The DNA sequence of *Staphylococcus aureus MRSA252* will be loaded into your history as a fasta file.
+- The DNA sequence of *Staphylococcus aureus MRSA252* will be loaded into your history as a FASTA file.
 - Your <ss>History</ss> should now look like this:

 ![History screenshot](./images/image03.png)

 ### The data

-A brief description of each of the three files uploaded to Galaxy.
+A brief description of each of the three files uploaded to Galaxy:

 <fn>Contigs_stats.txt</fn>